West Haven, Connecticut: Business

 West Haven was a shipping and industrial center, known for its buckle shops and later Armstrong Rubber Co.
 Coleco (originally Connecticut Leather Company- later the toy & video game manufacturer), and Sikorsky Aircraft, a division of United Technologies, also had operations in West Haven.

 Bayer Pharmaceuticals North America, a branch of Bayer AG, based in Leverkusen, North Rhine-Westphalia, Germany, had a plant in West Haven, but the company announced in 2006 that it was shutting its operations in the city, affecting about 1,000 workers.
 The 137 acre former Bayer campus comprises 17 buildings, mostly in West Haven but partly in Orange.
 In 2007, Yale University purchased the entire campus for biotechnology, pharmaceutical and other life sciences research.

 Education

 West Haven Board of Education is the local school district.

 West Haven is home to the University of New Haven, a U.S. Veterans Affairs hospital, and Yale Field, a baseball park for the Yale University teams and formerly the home field for minor league baseball teams.

+The Yale University athletic fields extend into West Haven.
 The Yale Bowl, the home field of the Yale Bulldogs, is in New Haven, near the West Haven border.